ftresa93/UFood_marketing/README.md

 - Marital Status: Marital status does not significantly influence the amount spent on purchases or the acceptance of campaigns
 - Purchase Channels: Store purchases are the most common method of purchase among customers, surpassing web and catalog purchases.
 Additionally, the majority of accepted campaigns are associated with store purchases.
 - Product Category Spending and Campaign Acceptance: Wine and meat products see the highest amount spent and the highest rate of accepted campaigns compared to other product categories.

+### Recommendations:

+- Targeted Campaigns for Age Groups: Focus marketing efforts and campaigns on the 31-70 age group, as they exhibit the highest spending and campaign acceptance rates.
+- Family-Oriented Campaigns: Develop and promote campaigns that cater to families with children, offering incentives that appeal to this demographic.
+- Education-Based Segmentation: Leverage the higher spending and campaign acceptance rates among customers with advanced education by emphasizing the value and quality of the products.
+- Optimize Store-Based Campaigns: Encourage in-store visits through exclusive deals or loyalty programs that can only be redeemed in physical stores.
+- Product-Specific Campaigns: Prioritize marketing and promotional efforts on wines and meat products, showcasing their quality and uniqueness to attract and retain customers.

+ By implementing these recommendations, UFood can optimize its marketing strategy, improve customer engagement, and drive higher revenue growth.

 ### References: